BrianGenisio/briangenisio.github.com/_posts/2014-08-25-bootstrapping-your-arduino-with-firmata-and-johnny-five.md

 tags: [NodeBots, Arduino, Johnny-Five]
 ---

 Here is a little screencast I put together to get all the software you need to get started with your NodeBot.
 The instructions are exactly the same for Windows.
+Unless, of course, you want to [use Visual Studio](/software/2014/08/25/using-visual-studio-to-program-your-nodebot.html).

 - [Arduino IDE](http://arduino.cc/en/Main/Software)
 - [Node.js](http://nodejs.org)